Theatrical technician: Electrics

-This department is responsible for all of the onstage lighting for a show including, but not limited to, practicals, stage lighting and followspots.
+This department is responsible for all of the onstage lighting for a show including stage lighting and followspots.
 Electricians are responsible for the assembly, installation, operation and maintenance of the lighting for a production.
 The Electrics department is also typically in charge of any fog or haze machines used during a production, as well as the configuration of pyrotechnics and other special hardware.